statpages/statpages.github.io/README.md

     git commit -a -m "comment on the particular commit"

-commits/confirms Your edits for Git.
+commits/confirms Your edits for Git

 4)